Duration and properties of the embedded phase of star formation in 37 nearby galaxies from PHANGS-JWST: Results

-\textbf{(2) Average kpc-scale galaxy properties.} We also consider kpc-scale galaxy properties from \cite{Sun_prop_clouds_2022} and \cite{Sun_2023_calibration}.
+\item Average kiloparsec-scale galaxy properties.
+We also considered kiloparsec-scale galaxy properties from \cite{Sun_prop_clouds_2022} and \cite{Sun_2023_calibration}.
 Specifically, we consider the surface densities of the SFR, atomic gas, molecular gas, and stellar mass ($\Sigma^{\rm kpc}_{\rm SFR}$, $\Sigma^{\rm kpc}_{\rm HI}$, $\Sigma^{\rm kpc}_{\rm H_2}$, and $\Sigma^{\rm kpc}_{*}$ respectively).
 We also include the stellar mass volume density near the galaxy midplane ($\rho^{\rm kpc}_{*}$) and the dynamical equilibrium pressure (P$^{\rm kpc}_{\rm DE}$), which is the pressure required to support the ISM weight (per unit area) within the gravitational potential of the galaxy \citep[see e.g.,][]{Sun_dyn_eq_2020}.
 For each of the aforementioned quantity, we calculate a $\Sigma^{\rm kpc}_{\rm H_2}$-weighted average per galaxy.

-\textbf{(3) Averaged properties of GMCs.} To examine potential variations of our predictions with properties of molecular clouds, we also consider properties derived at the GMC scale for the full PHANGS–ALMA sample using the \textsc{Cprops} algorithm in \cite{Rosolowsky_gmc_2021} and Hughes et al. (in prep.).
+\item Averaged properties of GMCs.
+To examine potential variations of our predictions with properties of molecular clouds, we also consider properties derived at the GMC scale for the full PHANGS–ALMA sample using the \textsc{Cprops} algorithm in \cite{Rosolowsky_gmc_2021} and Hughes et al. (in prep.).
 The latter include the velocity dispersion ($\sigma_{\rm V,GMC}$), the virial parameter ($\alpha_{\rm vir, GMC}$), the GMC mass (M$_{\rm GMC}$), the internal pressure (P$_{\rm int}$), and the H$_2$ surface density of GMCs ($\Sigma_{\rm H2, GMC}$).
 For each of these quantities, we follow the same methodology as in \citetalias{Kim_2022_environmental_dep} and calculate a CO-luminosity-weighted average over the population of clouds in each galaxy.